Montessori Unit

 Montessori and Neurodiversity

-An inclusive approach that values every child’s way of learning.
+An inclusive approach that value’s every child way of learning.

 The Montessori method naturally supports children with diverse learning needs — including ADHD, dyslexia, ASD, and anxiety — because it’s built around flexibility, observation, and respect.